Skip to content

 }

-In production environments, for security reasons, we usually do not retain sourcemap files.
-These files allow developers to map minified or compiled code back to original source code, but if exposed publicly, they may reveal the internal logic of the application, increasing security risks.
+In production environments, for security reasons, systems typically do not retain sourcemap files.
+These files allow developers to map compressed or compiled code back to the original source code, but if made public, they may expose the internal logic of the application, increasing security risks.

-To securely handle sourcemaps, you can enable the deleteAfterUpload: true option when configuring GuanceSourceMapUploadVitePlugin.
-This way, once the sourcemap is uploaded to the server, it will be immediately deleted from the local file system, ensuring that they do not remain in the production environment.
+To handle sourcemaps securely, you can enable the deleteAfterUpload: true option when configuring GuanceSourceMapUploadVitePlugin.
+This way, once the sourcemap is uploaded to the server, it will immediately be deleted from the local file system, ensuring that it does not remain in the production environment.

 Additionally, by setting build.sourcemap in vite.config.ts to "hidden", you can generate sourcemaps without including any references to them in JavaScript files.
 This prevents browsers from attempting to download and view the source code.